 Over the past couple of years there has been a growing rise in the demand for digital technology and immersive learning within workforce development.
 Technology-enabled learning is slowly replacing conventional classroom training, with business opting for a more cost-effective and engaging approach to training.

-Here at Transform, both 2021 and especially 2020 has brought a significant increase in the number of enquiries and interest in digital enhancements, such as augmented and virtual reality but significantly, digital twins.
+In recent years there has been a significant increase in the number of enquiries and interest in digital enhancements, such as augmented and virtual reality but significantly, digital twins.

 So, what is a digital twin?
 A digital twin, in essence, is a digital representation of a physical object, room, or work site.
 As well as a physical entity, digital twin technology can replicate your work-site procedures by using advanced analytical, monitoring, and predictive capabilities, test processes and services.